 Is peanut butter healthy?
 Or should you only eat it in moderation?

-The answer to this question is here below in the article.
-Peanut butter is convenient, filling, high in protein and fat, and very popular.
+Answer to this question is here below in the article.
+Peanut butter is convenient, filling, high in protein and fat, and popular.
 In fact, the average American eats around four pounds of peanut butter every year.
 But just like any food, there are pros and cons to peanut butter that you should know about before you make it a staple in your diet.

-Here’s a look at the positive and negative aspects of peanut butter, what to check when you’re reading a peanut butter label, and a few high-quality peanut butter alternatives that you may want to use if you’re allergic or sensitive to peanuts.
+Here’s a look at the positive and negative aspects of peanut butter, what to consider when you’re reading a peanut butter label, and a few good-quality peanut butter alternatives that you may want to use if you’re allergic or sensitive to peanuts.

 What is Peanut Butter?